SonjaLong/BRDF/README.md

 I am new in 3D computer graphics, learning first the lighting-model.
 I collect some of the theories and try to implement them in GLSL-Shader within BabylonJS Engine.

-welcome to discuss them here.
+welcome to discuss them here, and help me to understand them.

 --Phong Shading